Nolisair: Nationair Canada

 The airline also tried going head-to-head with Air Canada and Canadian Airlines International operating scheduled flights between Toronto and Montreal, offering low fares and flexible ticketing conditions.
 However, this scheduled domestic service was fairly short-lived.

 During shoulder periods and in order to maximize use of its aircraft, Nationair Canada did a number of sub-contracts.
 These would sometimes, but not always, include flight attendants as well.
 This enabled Nationair Canada aircraft to see duty in the Middle East during the run up to the Gulf War doing evacuations, work for the United Nations moving troops into Namibia as well as flights for Nigerian Airways in 1991, in which one flight ended in disaster.

 Nationair Canada also did a number of sub-charters for airlines such as Hispania Líneas Aéreas, British European Airlines, Garuda Indonesia, Union des Transports Aériens (UTA) and LTU International (LTU).
-Nationair Canada had been operating some flights for UTA in 1989 during the period where UTA Flight 772 was destroyed inflight.
+Nationair Canada had been operating some flights for UTA in 1989 during the period when UTA Flight 772 was destroyed in-flight.

 Accidents and incidents

 Nationair Canada operated a number of sub-contracts all over the world, including Nigeria Airways Flight 2120 for Nigeria Airways which crashed at Jeddah, Saudi Arabia on 11 July 1991, killing all 247 passengers and 14 crew members on board.
 It was and remains the deadliest aviation accident involving a Canadian airline and a McDonnell Douglas DC-8.

 The cause of the crash was found to be under-inflated tires, which in turn caused overheated tyres to catch fire, and failure of hydraulic systems and eventual in-flight break-up of the aircraft short of making an emergency landing.

 The safety of the airline was often called into question but the president, Robert Obadia, vehemently denied the accusations.
 Eventually, it would be discovered that the airline often flew aircraft that were unairworthy, and that Transport Canada knew this, but did nothing about it, "losing" a safety review that cast the airline in a negative light.
 It was later found that the aircraft that crashed in Saudi Arabia had been unairworthy for several days prior to the crash, and that staff had altered documentation in order for the flight to depart on time.
 In an interview for an episode of Mayday covering the accident, Nolisair executive William Fowler opined that the project managers Nolisair assigned to charter operations, including Flight 2120 victim Aldo Tetamenti, had unintentionally degraded safety culture by placing excessive pressure on maintenance crews.

-By the time it was publicly disclosed that the cause of the crash was negligence on the part of the company, it had already undergone bankruptcy and dissolution for several years.
+By the time it was publicly disclosed that the cause of the crash was negligence on the part of the company, it had already been bankrupt and dissolved for several years.